notpaulmartin/CV/cv.md

 <div class="head">

+- PhD Student
-- The University of Edinburgh
+- Language Technology Lab @ University of Cambridge
-- MInf Informatics

 </div>

 <div class="profile">
 <!-- TODO: add info about computational neuro / comp' molecular bio -->
-I am an Informatics student at The University of Edinburgh, passionate about improving the efficiency of deep learning models to enable their further research and application by individuals and academia.
-With a strong academic background in this field, I actively contribute to foundational deep learning research for natural language processing.
+I am a PhD student in the Language Technology Lab at the University of Cambridge, focusing on <b>Modular and Efficient Deep Learning for NLP</b> under supervision by Ivan Vulić and Edoardo Ponti.
+<br><br>
+Previously, I obtained my Master of Informatics (MInf) in 2024 from the University of Edinburgh, where I worked on Distributed Training and Cross-Architecture Knowledge Distillation, supervised by Hao Tang.
 <!-- Outside of academia, I find inspiration in photography, long-distance running, and hiking in the Scottish Highlands. -->
 </div>